opensearch-project/documentation-website/_benchmark/user-guide/optimizing-benchmarks/custom-parameter-sources.md

 ---
 layout: default
-title: Adding parameter sources and custom runners
+title: Custom parameter sources
 nav_order: 120
 parent: Optimizing benchmarks
 grand_parent: User guide
 ---

-# Adding parameter sources and custom runners
+# Adding custom parameter sources

-A **parameter source** is a source outside of OpenSearch Benchmark that provides parameters to an operation. **Runners** are operation types performed on an OpenSearch cluster.
-When used in conjunction, these two components allow you to further customize OpenSearch Benchmark with custom APIs, making a workload more specific to your use case.
+A **parameter source** is a source outside of OpenSearch Benchmark that provides parameters to an operation.

-To add custom parameter sources and runners, use the following steps to modify your `workload.py` file.
+The `register_param_source` setting provides custom parameters for an operation.
+To use the `register_param_source` setting, use the following steps to modify `operations/default.json` and `workloads.py`.

 Adding custom parameters sources and runners modifies performance critical paths in OpenSearch Benchmark and therefore can lead to performance bottlenecks during texting.
 Carefully consider these changes before making them.
 {: .warning}

-## Registering a custom parameter source

-The `register_param_source` setting provides custom parameters for an operation.
-To use the `register_param_source` setting, use the following steps to modify `operations/default.json` and `workloads.py`:

 1. Make sure that operation you want to modify exists in both `test_procedures/default.json` and `operations/default.json`.